best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/06_cell_type_identification.md

 ## Cell-type Identification
 In this section, we'll demonstrate two ways to label cells in our dataset.

-1)[SingleR](https://bioconductor.org/packages/devel/bioc/vignettes/SingleR/inst/doc/SingleR.html) method, which uses correlation of gene expression
+- [SingleR](https://bioconductor.org/packages/devel/bioc/vignettes/SingleR/inst/doc/SingleR.html) method, which uses correlation of gene expression
-2) [Seurat Integration Mapping](https://satijalab.org/seurat/articles/integration_mapping.html) which uses an integration method that is very similar to the one we used to integrate our two samples.
+- [Seurat Integration Mapping](https://satijalab.org/seurat/articles/integration_mapping.html) which uses an integration method that is very similar to the one we used to integrate our two samples.

-To start, we load our library path, libraries and set our working directory:
+This workshop requires a series of R libraries.
+In order to load these libraries we will first set their path in our R environment.
 ```{r}
 LIB='/cluster/tufts/hpc/tools/R/4.0.0/'
 .libPaths(c("",LIB))